tylerhou/site-old/content/posts/binary-search-with-confidence.md

 </div>

-If the array is all green, then it's not as clear.
+Second, if the array is all green, then what we should return is not as clear.
 In practice, it's useful to return an index one past the end of the array.
 One could imagine that the first red element would be there:

 <div class="array">